jamesgarriss/onering/story/chapter002.md

 "What about you, Bjarn?"
 Balwulf asked, "How badly did it hit you?"

 "I got one pretty good in my back.
 My leggs feel tingly.
 Would you mind taking a look at it and telling me how bad it is?"

+Balwulf obligingly checked on the mark for him.
+"You've got a large sting back here, like a raised welt.
+Doesn't look too bad."

+Treadnor, arms resting on his mattock, asked, "So where's the merchant and his boy?"

+The others looked down the path and realized they couldn't see them.